bcgov/mongodb-container/README.md

 ## Run

 This image will always start as a replica set.
-In your **dev** environment just spin up a single pod; in **test** you can one or two; and in **prod** run three pods.
+In your **dev** environment just spin up a single pod; in **test and prod** run three pods.
 If you want nothing to do with a replica set run the official mongoDB images.

 This is a drop-in replacement for the now deprecated RedHat mongoDB image.
 It will need the following environment variables set: